Volunteering Frequently Asked Questions (FAQs)

 Will volunteering affect my benefits?

 No. The government recognises the value of volunteering both for the community and for the person volunteering.
 If you are on benefits you can continue to volunteer so long as you are available to attend an interview for employment should one come up.
 The Job Centre or Citizens Advice can advise you if you are in any doubt.

 Do I need to have police or criminal records checks?

-If volunteers are going to work with children or vulnerable adults, the organisation might ask you to complete a Disclosure and Barring application.
+If volunteers are going to work with children or vulnerable adults, the organisation might ask you to complete a Disclosure and Barring Service (DBS) check.
 The information you give will be confidential.
 Even if you have a criminal record it might not necessarily prevent you being a volunteer.
 Volunteering is about including - not excluding - people.
-Many volunteering positions do not need a DBS check.
 If a DBS check is needed you will not have to pay for it if you are a volunteer.